miyako/language-4dm-nova/README.md

 ### native commands

-hard-coding every single command does not work with tree-sitter.
+hard-coding every single command does not work well with tree-sitter; the compiler enters a death sprial.

+on the other hand, generic global tokens would invalidate tokens such as:

+* var_declaration_block
+* function_block
+* classic_compiler_block
+* property_declaration_block
+* alias_block
+* function_call

+as the generic token will take precedence.